tangsiwei0831/JavaScript-basic/README.md

 # JavaScript-basic
-The JS grammar written in Script label in HTML file
+The JS grammar is written in Script label in HTML file